Full-Stack-Fluency/OpenImg-FrontEnd/README.md

 ## Minimum Viable Product (MVP) definition.

--User can log in via Auth0
+- User can log in via Auth0
--User can generate image via prompt
+- User can generate image via prompt
--User can save their prompt
+- User can save their prompt
--User can edit their saved prompt
+- User can edit their saved prompt
--User can delete their saved prompt
+- User can delete their saved prompt

 ## Stretch Goals
 - User can store the URL of their image without needing to regenerate that image via the API